berkeley-scf/tutorial-using-bash/using-commands.md

 -   wc -- print the number of bytes, words, and lines in files
 -   wget and curl -- non-interactive network downloader

+Recall that a command consists of the command, optionally one or more flags, and optionally one or more arguments.
+When there is an argument, it is often the name of a file that the command should operate on.

-As we've already seen the general syntax for a Unix program is:
+Thus the general syntax for a Unix program/command/utility is:

     $ command -options argument1 argument2 ...